ChengXiaoZ/test/README.md

 AntDB provides the following features:

-* Highly compatible with the Oracle database(support 90% oracle
-grammars and oci7)
+* Highly compatible with the Oracle database(support about 80% oracle grammars and oci7)

 * Distributed transaction(2PC) and global MVCC